kartevonmorgen/wp-kvm-syndication-toolbox/README.md

 # KVM Syndication Toolbox for Organisations and Events

-This plugin is constructed out of differnt modules.
+This plugin is constructed out of different modules.

 There is the Base Module which contains helper classes and basic functionallity which is used by the different modules.